This topic describes how to:

 Timing

-tag) and to have it load synchronously (blocking).
+The best practice for Optimizely Web Experimentation is to have your snippet be one of the first resources on your page (near the top of the <head> tag) and to have it load synchronously (blocking).
 This helps ensure that the visual edits you make in your A/B tests are ready to display before the content exists and prevents the original version of the page from showing before the variation renders (a flash of original content).

-Since Optimizely Experimentation is the first thing to run, we activate A/B tests and get ready for page targeting in the order of activation.
-We send events as soon as possible, so Optimizely Experimentation will begin making asynchronous requests to fire impression events and page views.
 If you are running Optimizely Feature Experimentation on your web server, you may have events fire before the server responds to the user's browser before any of the resources start to be downloaded.

-tag.
+General analytics scripts do not need to be one of the first things to load.
+In fact, Google Analytics recommends implementing after the <head> tag.
 This means that Optimizely Experimentation counts users a considerable amount of time before most third-party analytics.
 Because a duration exists between points in time, an opportunity for users to close the browser, drop internet connection or click back and not be counted by the latter platform.

-Because of this duration where Optimizely Experimentation has counted a user, but other services have not, users may close the browser tab, bounce or lose internet connection.
+Because of this duration where Optimizely Experimentation has counted a user, but other services have not, users may close the browser tab, bounce, or lose internet connection.
 This usually manifests as Optimizely Experimentation having higher counts than other platforms.

 Adjust timing in Optimizely Web Experimentation